xonoxitron/wasm2wasm/README.md

 Once the project is running in your browser, you'll see the web interface with two input fields (a and b) and two buttons for performing addition and subtraction operations.

-- **Add with Go WASM**: Calculates the sum of values entered in the 'a' and 'b' fields using the Go Wasm module.
+- **Add with Go WASM**: Calculates the sum of values entered in the 'a' and 'b' fields using the Go WASM module.

-- **Sub with Rust WASM**: Calculates the subtraction of values entered in the 'a' and 'b' fields using the Rust Wasm module.
+- **Sub with Rust WASM**: Calculates the subtraction of values entered in the 'a' and 'b' fields using the Rust WASM module.

 The result of the operation will be displayed in the 'r' field.

 ## Understanding the Code

-The project consists of two main components: the Go Wasm module and the Rust Wasm module, which are both loaded and interacted with using JavaScript as the intermediary.
+The project consists of two main components: the Go WASM module and the Rust WASM module, which are both loaded and interacted with using JavaScript as the intermediary.
 Here's a brief explanation of each component:

-- **Go Wasm Module (main.go)**:
+- **Go WASM Module (main.go)**:
-  - The `main.go` file contains the Go code for the Wasm module.
+  - The `main.go` file contains the Go code for the WASM module.
   - The `add` function performs addition of two numbers and is registered as an exported function using `js.Global().Set`.
   - The `registerCallback` function registers the `add` function as a callback for JavaScript to invoke.
-  - The `main` function initializes the Go Wasm module, registers the callback, and waits indefinitely for JavaScript calls.
+  - The `main` function initializes the Go WASM module, registers the callback, and waits indefinitely for JavaScript calls.

-- **Rust Wasm Module (main.rs)**:
+- **Rust WASM Module (main.rs)**:
-  - The `main.rs` file contains the Rust code for the Wasm module.
+  - The `main.rs` file contains the Rust code for the WASM module.
   - The `subtract` function performs subtraction of two numbers.
-  - The `initialize` function logs a message indicating the initialization of the Rust Wasm module.
+  - The `initialize` function logs a message indicating the initialization of the Rust WASM module.
   - The `extern` block defines the `console_log` function, which allows Rust to log messages to the JavaScript console.

 - **JavaScript Interoperability (wasm2wasm.js)**:
-  - The `loadGoWasm` function loads and runs the Go Wasm module using the `Go` class and WebAssembly APIs.
+  - The `loadGoWasm` function loads and runs the Go WASM module using the `Go` class and WebAssembly APIs.
-  - The `loadRustWasm` function loads and instantiates the Rust Wasm module, defining the `console_log` function as an import.
+  - The `loadRustWasm` function loads and instantiates the Rust WASM module, defining the `console_log` function as an import.
-  - The `addWithGo` function is called when the "Add with Go WASM" button is clicked, invoking the Go Wasm module's `add` function and updating the result field.
+  - The `addWithGo` function is called when the "Add with Go WASM" button is clicked, invoking the Go WASM module's `add` function and updating the result field.
-  - The `subtractWithRust` function is called when the "Sub with Rust WASM" button is clicked, invoking the Rust Wasm module's `subtract` function and updating the result field.
+  - The `subtractWithRust` function is called when the "Sub with Rust WASM" button is clicked, invoking the Rust WASM module's `subtract` function and updating the result field.

 ## Conclusion

-wasm2wasm demonstrates how to achieve Wasm interoperation between Go and Rust modules using JavaScript as the bridge.
-The project provides a clear example of how to load, initialize, and interact with Wasm modules from different languages.
-You can use this project as a starting point for more complex interoperations or as a reference for understanding Wasm interop concepts.
+wasm2wasm demonstrates how to achieve WASM interoperation between Go and Rust modules using JavaScript as the bridge.
+The project provides a clear example of how to load, initialize, and interact with WASM modules from different languages.
+You can use this project as a starting point for more complex interoperations or as a reference for understanding WASM interop concepts.
 Feel free to explore and modify the project to suit your needs!